Accounting Regulatory Bodies

 • Support the financial statements and prepares to apply IFRS while preparing the financial statements;

-• Facilitate the auditors to provide an opinion relating to financial statements and whether IFRS guideline has complied while preparing the financial statements or not;
+• Facilitate the auditors to provide an opinion relating to financial statements and whether IFRS guidelines has complied with while preparing the financial statements or not;

-• Aid the users (investors, creditors, suppliers, employees, etc) of the financial statements in interpreting the information contained in the financial statements prepared in compliance with IFRSs as well as provide those who are interested in the work of IASB about its approach to the formulations of IFRSs.
+• Aid the users (investors, creditors, suppliers, employees, etc) of the financial statements in interpreting the information contained in the financial statements prepared in compliance with IFRSs and provide those interested in the work of IASB about its approach to the formulations of IFRSs.

 Functions of IASB or Roles of IASB